ashleyhroberts/Hotel-Booking-Analysis/README.md

 ## About This Project

 This project was developed as part of my transition into data analytics, with a focus on transforming hospitality data into actionable business insights through visualization.
+It also provided an opportunity to practice exploratory analysis by investigating emerging questions discovered during the dashboard development process.